JasminDreasond/Tiny-Crypto-Suite/docs/TinyChain/Instance.md

 **Description:**
 Exports a slice of the blockchain for serialization or transfer.
-The method safely extracts and serializes blocks between two indices.
+The method safely extracts and serializes blocks between two indices, excluding ignored blocks.

 **Parameters:**